petrickjerico/tp/docs/DeveloperGuide.md

 **Extensions:**
 * 1a.
 Missing parameter - empty set name.
    * a1.
 StudyBananas shows a missing parameter error message.
-      Use case ends
+      Use case ends.

 #### Use case: UC02 Create and add an individual flashcard into a set
 **MSS:**
 1. User defines the question and answer of the flashcard.
 2. User <ins> UC03 see all existing flashcard sets </ins>.
 3. User adds the flashcard to the set using the flashcard set index.
-Use case ends
+Use case ends.

 **Extensions:**
 * 1a.
 Missing parameter - question, answer or index of the flashcard set.
    * a1.
 Shows missing parameter error message.
-      Use case ends
+      Use case ends.

 #### Use case: UC03 See all existing flashcard sets
 **MSS**
 1. User requests for the list of flashcards.
 2. StudyBananas shows the list of flashcards.
-Use case ends
+Use case ends.

 #### Use case: UC04 Delete a flashcard set
 **MSS:**
-1. User <ins> UC03 see all existing flashcard sets </ins>.
+1. User <ins> UC03 see all existing flashcard sets. </ins>
 2. User enters the index to delete the set.
-Use case ends
+Use case ends.

 **Extensions**:
 * 1a.
-There are no existing flashcard sets
+There are no existing flashcard sets.
-Use case ends
+Use case ends.
 * 2a.
 Invalid index
   * a1.
-StudyBananas shows an error message
+StudyBananas shows an error message.
-    Use case ends
+    Use case ends.

 #### Use case: UC05 See all flashcards in a flashcard set
 **MSS**:
 1. User <ins> UC03 see all existing flashcard sets </ins>.
 2. User requests for the list of flashcards using a given flashcard set index.
 3. StudyBananas shows the list of flashcards for the requested flashcard set.
-Use case ends
+Use case ends.

 **Extensions**:
 * 1a.
 Flashcard set is not present at entered index.
     * a1.
 StudyBananas shows an error to indicate the invalid index.
-    Use case ends
+    Use case ends.

 #### Use case: UC06 Delete an individual flashcard from a set
 **MSS**:
 1. User <ins> UC05 see all flashcards in a set. </ins>
 2. User enter the index of the set and the individual flashcard to delete it.
-Use case ends
+Use case ends.

 **Extensions**:
 * 1a.
 The list is empty.
       Use case ends.
 * 2a.
 The given index is invalid.
     * a1.
 StudyBananas shows an error message.
    Use case resumes at step 2.